bayramovza/tripcoin/doc/init.md

 Copy tripcoind.init to /etc/init.d/tripcoind.
 Test by running "service tripcoind start".

-Using this script, you can adjust the path and flags to the tripcoind program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/tripcoind.
+Using this script, you can adjust the path and flags to the tripcoind program by setting the TRIPCOIND and FLAGS environment variables in the file /etc/sysconfig/tripcoind.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn